 THE FIRST STEPS IN DEFENDING YOUR FELONY CRIMINAL DEFENSE CASE

 If you are arrested and charged with a crime, the first thing you should do is call an experienced criminal defense attorney.
-The team at Paulson and Vandersnick can help you conduct a thorough and professional investigation into the details surrounding your charges.
+Our attorneys can help you conduct a thorough and professional investigation into the details surrounding your charges.
 We will make sure your rights are protected every step of the way.

 No matter how severe the charges, we will not stop until we achieve the best possible outcome on your behalf.
-Contact Paulson and Vandersnick in Iowa to discuss your felony criminal defense strategy.
+Contact us in Illinois or Iowa to discuss your felony criminal defense strategy.
 Let us help you plan for the best possible outcome in your felony case.

 When you call us, you will speak with one of our attorneys and schedule a free consultation at a time that works best for your schedule.
 Don’t wait to retain the legal representation you need to protect your future!